Instabug/sparkui-docs/src/sparkui-pages/cards.md

 * `card-body` has no padding by default, you can add then using utiities as well.

-* cards could be have header and footer, you can use `.c-spark-card__title` into headers or footers to style a title
+* cards could be have header and footer, you can use `.c-card__title` into headers or footers to style a title